 ✓ Check out the 'expired' bin in grocery stores.
 These are foods that are still (usually) good to eat but the store manager has decided to discount.
 It's always worth a look.
 You can learn more about earth-loving grocery shopping tools here.

-While love, happiness, beauty, plants, peace and love often get questioned, Earth Day is our chance to question ourselves and to come together for community conversations on how to do it better.
+While peace, happiness and love often get questioned, Earth Day is our chance to question ourselves and to come together for community conversations on how to do it better.

 Need coaching on making your nutrition better?
 It isn’t so hard to eat cleaner & greener (plus, you benefit!)